 How Long Does Meth Stay In Urine?

-How long does meth stay in my system?
-It can take up to several weeks to completely clear the body, depending on its half-life, the amount ingested, body composition, and metabolic rate.
+So, how long does meth stay in my system?
+It can take several weeks to completely clear the body, depending on its half-life, the amount ingested, body composition, and metabolic rate.
 Methamphetamine is excreted in the urine in amounts ranging from 37 to 54% unaltered, while some people with CYP2D6 deficiencies may remove more of it.
 But how long does meth stay in the average person’s bloodstream and urine?
 Read on to learn more.

 What Is Methamphetamine?

 Methamphetamine is a powerful and highly addictive stimulant that may affect your central nervous system.
-Although medications have proven effective in treating some substance abuse, there are currently no medications that counteract the specific meth effects.
+Although medications have proven effective in treating some substance abuse, no medications currently counteract specific meth effects.
 Also, there is no medication yet to prolong the abstinence from meth or to reduce the misuse of the drug.
-Evidently, the most effective meth addiction treatment at this point are behavioral therapies, such as cognitive-behavioral therapy and contingency management interventions.
+Among the most effective meth addiction treatment are behavioral therapies, like cognitive-behavioral therapy and contingency management interventions.

 The methamphetamine drug is also known as meth, blue, ice, and crystal.
-It takes the form of a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol.
+It is a white, odorless, bitter-tasting crystalline powder that easily dissolves in water or alcohol.
 Meth can also be smoked, snorted, injected, or orally ingested.
 Long-term methamphetamine abuse has many negative consequences, including addiction.
-Addiction is a chronic, relapsing disease, characterized by compulsive drug seeking and use and accompanied by functional and molecular changes in the brain.
+Addiction is a chronic, relapsing disease characterized by compulsive drug seeking and use accompanied by functional and molecular changes in the brain.

 Methamphetamine is classified as a Schedule II drug in the United States, meaning that it has a high potential for misuse, with use potentially leading to severe psychological or physical dependence.

-What about the duration of a meth high?
-How long methamphetamine remains detectable in the body and how long a meth high lasts varies on a number of factors, including the kind of test conducted, the technique employed, and a person’s particular physical traits.
-Methamphetamine can be found for up to three months in some lab tests, although it can also be found for a shorter length of time in others.
+What about how long does a meth high last?
+How long methamphetamine remains detectable in the body and how long a meth high lasts varies on several factors, including the kind of test conducted, the technique employed, and a person’s particular physical traits.
+Methamphetamine can be found for up to three months in some lab tests, although it can also be found for a shorter time in other Meth drug tests.

 How Long Does Meth Stay In Your System?